 It’s essential to report any new or unusual symptoms to your doctor.
 They have many ways to help you manage these side effects effectively, whether it’s with medication, skin creams, or dietary adjustments, ensuring you can stay on your treatment plan as comfortably as possible.

-Immunotherapy Reactions to Watch For
+What Immunotherapy Reactions Should You Watch For?

 Immunotherapy harnesses your own immune system to fight cancer, which is a powerful approach.
 However, it can sometimes cause your immune system to become overactive and attack healthy tissues, leading to side effects.
 Many people experience mild issues like fatigue, skin rash, or flu-like symptoms.